avoss19/Robot-Controller-Support/README.md

 - can choose to control speed w/ right and left triggers or use right joystick
 - recommend using right joystick due to trigger dead zones
+- can changing mapping during use by pressing right bumper (does not work 100% of the time, may need to hold it for a sec or press multiple times)

 ## Communication with robot